 Steps to Miles Calculator

 Calculate how many steps there are in a mile for your gender, height and pace.
-In addition, discover how many miles you've walked or run for a set number of steps as well as how many miles you might travel for 10,000 steps.
+In addition, discover how many miles you've walked or run for a set number of steps as well as how many miles make up 10,000 steps.

 Whilst every effort has been made in building this steps to miles calculator, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This steps to miles calculator is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.